CivAura/CivAura/README.md

 ## Hello 👋, Im CivAura
-### I'm a developer who programs in Python, Java, and Go
+### I'm a developer who programs in Python, Java, and Go.